The Movie Waffler New to Shudder - ALL YOU NEED IS DEATH | The Movie Waffler

 A horror movie one off, what All You Need is Death most reminded me of was the folk-occult novels of god Alan Garner, wherein fatally curious characters discover strange patterns in the everyday which coincide ultimately with ancient energies.
 Agnes, hugely entertaining in her portentousness, intones that a "rose springs up from the corpse of the past," and, like folk music itself, All You Need is Death seems powered by an unspoken antecedent, a shared Jungian instinct, a familiar disconcert (isn't folk music the unofficial music of Gen X childhood?).
 Writing this review, Ian Lynch's evocative score and song is once more stuck in my head - yikes!
 Just like the wretched Anna and Aleks, am I too a slave to the rhythm?

-All You Need is Death is in UK/ROI cinemas from April 19th.
+All You Need is Death is on Shudder UK/ROI now.

 2024 movie reviews